Whackatre/UppitDL/README.md

 UppitDL
 =======

-Finds the direct download link on an Uppit download page and (optionally) downloads that specified file.
+This short snippet essentially finds the direct download link on a regular Uppit download page and (optionally) downloads that specified file.
+In short, it basically allows an individual to find the direct URL so he or she can download that file without having to access a browser and then waiting five or so seconds before downloading it.
+Due to the fact that it is very easy for the Uppit administrators to eradicate this program's Regex parsing, it is not recommended to rely on this program at all.

+Note: The generated link for the direct download is probably not permanent (Uppit probably changes this on a routine basis); however, I am not completely sure that my hypothesis is correct.

 Usage